alshedivat/al-folio/README.md

     ./docker_run.sh
 ```

-> In order to change port number you can change `docker_run.sh` file.
+> In order to change port number, you can change `docker_run.sh` file.
+> If you want to update jekyll or install new ruby packages or ... , all you have to do is to build the image again!
+It will download ruby and jekyll and install all ruby packages again.

 #### Local Setup (Legacy mode)